nandexsp/texture_nets/README.md

 -cpu         Use this flag to run on CPU [false] -keep_color  Use keep color to keep original color.
 [0]
 ```
-YOU could try Birth, Composition, Illegal Beauty, Lillies & Mononoke.
+YOU could try Birth, Composition, Illegal Beauty, Lilies & Mononoke.
 We put our pretrained models in ./models/
 ---------------------------------------------------------------------------

 ![Birth](./data/pretrained/birth.jpg)